yuselg/ETF/README.md

 ## Continue the Design ...

-Apart from the fact that output still does not match the expected, there is still much more to do, and the design is far from the ideal.
+Apart from the fact that the output still does not match the **expected** output, there is still much more to do, and the design is far from the ideal.

 In design, the skill you wish to develop is the ability to distill a complex problem into its simplest components, and to organize the components into a cohesive and maintainable product.